 What We Don’t Like About The Garmin Dash Cam 56

 The Garmin Dash Cam 56 has a slightly narrower field of view than other dash cams at this price point.
 If you need a wide-angle dash cam, we suggest upgrading to the Garmin 57.
+Other features we’d like to see are a touch screen, something touted on newer models, and a rear camera for video clips of the vehicle’s interior.

 While the Garmin Drive app worked well for us and is highly rated in Google Play and the App Store, some users have complained about issues, the biggest being that recorded video data transfers slowly and the app causes phones to slow down considerably.